xstevens/shiftmanager/README.md

 ## Installation

 It's assumed that you've installed GPG and imported public keys from [knox](https://github.banksimple.com/ops/knox).
-It's also assumed that you have a
+It's also assumed that you have you have superuser access to the dev and prod Redshift clusters.

 This package depends on several external python libraries:
 ```